-The Commission recommends that tenancy in common accounts be treated as nonsurvivorship accounts, whether established before or after the operative date of the California Multiple-Party Accounts Law (July 1, 1984), unless the terms of the account or deposit agreement expressly provide for survivorship.
-Thus, the decedent's share of the account will be paid into the decedent's estate to be administered with the decedent's other property.
-This is probably consistent with what most depositors intend when they establish a tenancy in common account.
+date of the California Multiple-Party Accounts Law (July 1, 1984), unless the terms of the account or deposit agreement expressly provide for survivorship.
+Thus, the decedent's share of the account will be paid to the decedent's designated P.O.D. payees or, absent such designation, into the decedent's estate to be administered with the decedent's other property.
+This is probably consistent with what most depositors intend when they establish a "tenancy in common" account.